+There are so many cool cities you have to visit in the USA!
 Surely it is every traveller’s dream to undertake the classic American road trip?
 Cruising through expansive highways, through widely varying scenery as you call in on cool cities on the way.
 It sure beats being stuck on a particularly congested, rainy and cheerless part of the M6, whilst on a British ‘staycation’.
-I’ve been lucky enough to have lived and travelled extensively in the states and i’ve long appreciated it’s relentless optimism, massive portions, roadside diners, 27 oz coffees, and the sheer enormity of everything.
-There are so many cities you have to visit in the USA.
+I’ve been lucky enough to have lived and travelled extensively in the states and so I have long appreciated it’s relentless optimism, massive portions, roadside diners, 27 oz coffees, and the sheer enormity of everything.
+There are so many cities you have to visit in the USA, it can be hard to know where to begin!

 Whilst all these destinations are a part of the United States of America, each place is different in its own right.
 They have special attractions for which they are known, their culture, food, and even their rhythm is unique.
 The rare combinations are what you’ll look forward to in each place and why you’ll love them.
-If you are coming from the Uk and Europe there are lots of fly drive USA options to choose from.
+If you are coming from the UK and Europe there are lots of fly drive USA options to choose from as well as great flight deals on the Skyscanner app!

 There are oodles of surface to explore in The Big Apple.
 The fashion capital of the world is a shopper’s dream, from high-end retailers in upper Manhattan to pop-ups and market style shops in SoHo, you can find it all in New York.
 Shopping only scratches the surface of things to do in the city.